TULiberalArts/Public-Policy/pages/mpp-degree.md

 Careers aren’t shaped solely in classrooms.
 Students apply what they learn in class to internships or to the jobs that many already have in public service.
 The MPP program also sponsors a variety of extracurricular events including candidate forums, guest speakers, panels of experts on policy issues and public service careers workshops.

+Please visit the [Public Policy Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/public-policy) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Faculty with Real-World Experience
 Our dynamic faculty bring years of academic and real-world experience and expertise to their teaching as agency heads and supervisors, budget and finance managers, consultants, leaders of non-profit organizations, policymakers and senior policy advisors.
 They conduct research relevant into social and quality of life issues throughout the Commonwealth and the Philadelphia region.
 You can focus on either public management or public policy analysis.